 "Concluding from an earlier Barna study in May, David Kinnaman, president of The Barna Group, had noted that most Americans do not have strong and clear beliefs largely because they do not possess a coherent biblical worldview.
 The study found that fewer Americans were embracing a traditional view of God and the Bible."4

-The postmodern person rejects the Biblical absolutes that there is an immutable God and that God is sovereign and that the only way to salvation is through the blood sacrifice of Jesus.
+The postmodern person rejects the biblical absolutes that there is an immutable God, that God is sovereign, and that the only way to salvation is through the blood sacrifice of Jesus.
 Therefore, the Christian and the postmodern person often do not have sufficient common ground to allow proper dialogue on spiritual matters.

 Postmodernism and the Emergent Church